asimondev/agraf/README.md

 Use -h option to see the help text for agraf_import.py.

-Import data for non-CDB database into the MySQL database grafana using the specified database account.
-The location of the extracted CSV files are provided in the "-i" option.
+Import data for into the MySQL database grafana using the specified database account.
+The location of the extracted CSV files (import directory) is provided by the "-i" option.

-    graf_import.py --database grafana --user grafana --password GrafanaPassword -i /u01/mysql-files
+    graf_import.py --database grafana --user grafana --password GrafanaPassword -i /agraf_import

-Import data for a CDB database into the MySQL database grafana using the specified database account.
-The location of the extracted CSV files are provided in the "-i" option.

-    graf_import.py -d grafana -u grafana -p GrafanaPassword -i /u01/mysql-files oracle@avmol7db1>